The Mount's Education program is accredited by the National

 study of professional courses and student teaching with a major in

-mathematics and social sciences (with a concentration in history or
+Mathematics, and Social Sciences (with a concentration in

 for initial certification to teach grades 1-6.
 Students may also

-pursue either an extension of the childhood education certification
+pursue either an extension of the Cchildhood Education

-to teach the subject matter of their academic major in grades
+certification to teach the subject matter of their academic major

-7-9 or dual certification in childhood and teaching students with
+in grades 7-9, or dual certification in Childhood and Teaching

 All candidates must receive a C+ or better in all certification